National Sun Yat-sen University: Campus culture

 National Sun Yat-sen University is located in Kaohsiung City, the largest port city of Taiwan.
 Based on an academic style that emphasizes ocean and commerce, it not only is the birthplace of Taiwan's first college of maritime sciences but also is unique in hosting water sports activities directly on campus.
-NSYSU's graduation requirements for its students include demonstration of swimming ability.
-NSYSU also has a regular windsurfing competition relationship with prestigious Osaka University in Japan.
-Furthermore, NSYSU has a special sister school relationship with the University of California, San Diego (UCSD) in the United States, a research university with a similar academic style, and which also is located near a coast.
-NSYSU & UCSD Joint Symposium has been held in Kaohsiung and La Jolla alternately every year since 2015.
+Uniquely, NSYSU's graduation requirements for its students include demonstration of swimming ability.
+NSYSU also has a regular windsurfing competition relationship with the prestigious Osaka University in Japan.

+Furthermore, NSYSU has a special sister school relationship with the University of California, San Diego (UCSD) in the United States, a research university with a similar academic style, and which similarly is located near a coast.
+The NSYSU & UCSD Joint Symposium has been held in Kaohsiung and La Jolla alternately every year since 2015.

 The university is the birthplace of the first Sinophone bulletin board system (中山大學美麗之島) and popular Asian cultural terms "ACG".
 In addition, NSYSU will be transformed into an English-taught university by 2030.